Arashdhgn/Arashdhgn/README.md

 - 👋 Hi, I’m @Arashdhgn
 - 👀 I’m interested in Data Science and Data analysis
-- 🌱 I’m currently learning Ptython Machine learning , BI and trying to bcome a pro in T-SQL
+- 🌱 I’m currently learning Python, Machine learning, BI, and trying to become a pro in T-SQL
-- 💞️ I’m looking to collaborate on any SQl, Power BI or basic python projects that helps me practice and become a pro
+- 💞️ I’m looking to collaborate on any SQL, Power BI, or basic Python projects that help me practice and become a pro
-- 📫 you can reach me via email at dehghanarash421@gmail.com or telegram at @arashdhgn
+- 📫 You can reach me via email at dehghanarash421@gmail.com or telegram at @arashdhgn
-- 🤷‍♂️ please feel free to tell me about problems you see in my code or projects
+- 🤷‍♂️ Please feel free to tell me about problems you see in my code or projects
-- 💼 you can find me on LinkedIn if you search Arash Dehghan
+- 💼 You can find me on LinkedIn if you search Arash Dehghan
 - 🤜🤛 I would LOVE it if you guys connect with me so I can learn from you and find some cool friends

 <!---